Mandatory Ethics Training

 All REALTOR® members are required to complete 2.5 hours of Code of Ethics training per four-year cycle.
-We are currently in the Third Training Cycle, January 1, 2009, through December 31, 2012.
+Currently cycle, January 1, through December 31.

 Failure to comply with this required ethics training is a violation of a membership duty, for which the member’s primary association will suspend membership until the training is complete.

 The only REALTORS® exempt from this requirement are REALTORS® with REALTOR® Emeritus status.

 Appraisers or Attorneys must meet this membership requirement and are not exempt.